 - Remove the opportunity to steal by disposing of any scrap materials and equipment as soon as possible.

 - Do not leave ladders or other tools where they could be used by thieves to gain access to your building or to remove your metal.

 - Think about using anti-climb paint on drains and guttering to reduce the ability for thieves to gain access to your roof.
-Do not use this below a height of two meters
+Do not use this below a height of two metres

-- Dont advertise the presence of cabling covering it up or containing it within alarmed containers or by using ground anchors.
+- Don't advertise the presence of cabling.
+Cover it up or contain it within alarmed containers or by using ground anchors.